 See wedding videos of Red Rock Crossing in different seasons

 Red Rock Crossing Wedding Location

 Amy and Mark chose a glorious day of dramatic skies for their Sedona Elopement.
 Since it was a simple elopement with just the two of them, they asked Leslie McCandless of Sedona Elopement Weddings to capture the wedding photography for all for their friends and family back home.
-Reverend Joel Boyd performed the ceremony that included the Apache Prayer, “Now you will feel no rain, for each of you will be shelter to the other.”
-After the serious stuff, the happy couple splashed in the creek, where icy cold spring water of Oak Creek flows merrily below the awesome views of Cathedral Rock, one of the most popular photography sites in the Southwest, and what Sedona Elopement Weddings wedding photography captures on sunny days, rainy day, windy days, warm days and chilly days…the variety of the seasons of Sedona.
+Their ceremony included the Apache Prayer, “Now you will feel no rain, for each of you will be shelter to the other.”
+After the serious stuff, the happy couple splashed in the creek, where icy cold spring water of Oak Creek flows merrily below the awesome views of Cathedral Rock, one of the most popular photography sites in the Southwest.
+Sedona Elopement Weddings wedding photography captures sunny days, rainy days, windy days, warm days and chilly days…the variety of the seasons of Sedona are always spectacular!

 Christy and Terry (above) chose this wedding location for their Sedona elopement wedding ceremony so they could play in the red rocks after they completed their vows.
 Christy dipped her toes in the waters of Oak Creek, while Terry held her back from going for a swim!
 Leslie McCandless of Sedona Elopement Weddings captured their wedding photography.

 Cathedral Rock is the back-drop for this ceremony site.
 There are fantastic views of it as the waters of Oak Creek flow by.
 It’s perfect for an elopement wedding with just the two of you and the two witnesses (as required by AZ law), one of which can be your photographer.